Party for the Planet is Metro Vancouver’s largest Earth Day event. It’s free and takes place on a Saturday in mid-April outside Surrey City Hall.

 Note: In 2019 Party for the Planet was smaller than it has been in the past.
 There was still live music, but no big-name bands as there have been in previous years.
 Also, the event was more indoors than outdoors compared to before.

 When and Where

-In 2020 Earth Day was officially on Wednesday, April 22, but the Party for the Planet event was supposed to happen a couple days earlier, on Saturday, April 18, from 10 am until 6 pm.
-2021 dates and details are to be confirmed, although it will likely take place on the weekend before Earth Day.
+In 2020 Earth Day was officially on Wednesday, April 22, but the cancelled Party for the Planet event was supposed to happen a couple days earlier, on Saturday, April 18, from 10 am until 6 pm.
+The 2021 event takes place online on April 22nd, from 5 pm to 7 pm.
+Hopefully celebrations can be in-person in 2022.

 The event usually takes place at Surrey City Hall at 13450-104th Avenue.